 Reserves Guidelines On Gift Funds Versus Own Seasoned Funds

 There are cases where lenders will require reserves from a mortgage loan applicant.
 Reserves are one month of principal, interest, taxes, and insurance payment.

 Cases, where lenders require reserves, are the following cases:

 - the mortgage loan applicant has credit scores under 600

 - higher debt to income ratios mortgage loan applicants

 Gift funds cannot be used for reserves.
 Reserves can only be the mortgage loan borrower’s own funds.
 Retirement funds such as IRAs and 401k investment programs can be used for reserves.

 Automated Underwriting System

 Fannie Mae’s Automated Underwriting System is the automated approval system most mortgage lenders go off by.
-Every mortgage loan application as well as the mortgage loan applicant’s credit report is submitted to the Automated Underwriting System for an automated approval.
-Gift Funds are listed on the mortgage loan application as gift funds and the Automated Underwriting System will recognize it as such.
-Fannie Mae and Freddie Mac does not view gift funds favorably.
-Gift funds does not show strength on the mortgage loan applicant, however, gift funds are allowed.
-There are cases where gift funds are not allowed and it will be stated on the DU FINDINGS of the automated approval.
+Every mortgage loan application, as well as the mortgage loan applicant’s credit report, is submitted to the Automated Underwriting System for automated approval.
+Gift Funds are listed on the mortgage loan application as gift funds.
+The Automated Underwriting System will recognize it as such.
+Fannie Mae and Freddie Mac do not view gift funds favorably.
+Gift funds do not show strength on the mortgage loan applicant.
+However, gift funds are allowed.

 Cases Where Gift Funds Are Not Allowed